Occupied

 Humanitarian impact

-Russian or South Ossetian/Abkhazian “border guards” arrest and detain many (Georgian) civilians around the ABL for “illegally crossing the border”, having to pay a large fine as ransom.
-“Borderization” of various sections of the ABL takes place since 2013, mostly in the populated southern section of the ABL between Tbilisi controlled territory and South Ossetia.
+Russian and South Ossetian/Abkhazian “border guards” arrest and detain many (Georgian) civilians around the occupation line for “illegally crossing the border”, for which they have to pay a fine as ransom or get sent to prison.
+“Borderization” of various sections of the occupation line between Tbilisi controlled territory and South Ossetia takes place since 2013, mostly in the populated southern section of the occupation line.
 “Borderization” is the construction of barriers such as fences, barbed wire, trenches and placing border signs.
-In this way, Russia tries to transform the internal administrative (regional) boundary line into an “official (international) border”.
+In this way, Russia tries to transform the Georgian internal administrative (regional) boundary line into an “official (international) border”.

 Borderization causes separation of villages and communities, while severely restricting freedom of movement of civilians to their farmland or relatives.
 Aside from the human rights consequences, borderization is also psychological and intimidating.
 Every incident continues to arouse public outcry in the entire Georgian nation.
 It works as hybrid warfare.